Crossfit Guide

 There are a number of common questions that people have about this diet choice and doing CrossFit.
 Here are the answers to some of the most popular ones.

-Can you be Vegan and do CrossFit?
+Can you be vegan and do CrossFit?

 It’s certainly possible to achieve the highest level of success in CrossFit on a vegan diet.
 This diet goes hand in hand with a healthy, active lifestyle and it’s possible to get all the nutrients you need for peak athletic performance from plant-based foods.

-Can you Die from a Vegan Diet?
+Can you die from a vegan diet?

 Unless you’re extremely malnourished, it’s not possible to die from a vegan diet.
 On the contrary, studies have shown that vegans and vegetarians are less likely to get certain kinds of cancer or to die from cardiovascular disease.